 - Vinyl wraps are simple to clean and maintain.

-- Do not use heat guns and hot temperatures to clean and maintain vinyl wraps.
+- Do not use heat guns and hot temperatures to clean vinyl wraps.

 Before choosing any of these, you must search for the ultimate guide on everything about vinyl wrap, paint, and powder coating: